In the Modern Era, Iron Sights Aren’t Marksmanship Fundamentals

 Don’t take any of this as me saying that iron sights are terrible and you shouldn’t bother learning them.
 In fact, I think they have a lot of uses.

-Compared to optics, iron sights
+Compared to optics, iron sights have a lot of benefits

-• Do not fog up in inclement weather
+• No fogging in inclement weather

 • Do not care about water intrusion

-• Are easier to clean
+• Easier to clean

 • Offer a decent point shooting reference

-Irons worked very well for that.
+Irons work very well for that.

 But, they still have all the same downsides.
 Compared to iron sights, optics are